This is an intriguing question regarding fantasy that has many more layers than you might think.

 To the casual onlooker, magic and otherworldly components may appear to be identical.
 This is not the case.
 Although both magic and otherworldly components cease to exist in the real world, this does not make them equal in the fantastical sense.

 Magic is defined as the creation or utilization of supernatural powers to perform a specific task.
-The only stipulation with otherworldly components is that the object, being, or activity is unable to exist in the world as we know it.
+The only stipulation with otherworldly components is that the object, being, or activity cannot exist in the world as we know it.

 By nature, magic is otherworldly.
-But this does not mean that things that are otherworldly are automatically considered magic.
+But this does not mean that otherworldly things are automatically considered magic.
 See the difference?

 To help solidify this concept in your mind, we will take a look at some examples next.